AlexisMichalowski/DC_Coral/README.md

 # RAMP staring-kit on coral bleaching predictions

 *Authors: Emeline Bruyère, Anaëlle Cossard, Alexis Michalowski-Skarbek, Rosanne Phebe, Remi Poulard & Marine Tognia-tonou (M2 AMI2B).*

+Coral reefs, the world's most diverse marine ecosystems, play a crucial role in providing resources and services benefiting millions of people.
+However, they have recently faced an escalation in thermal-stress events, leading to coral bleaching.
+The coral bleaching phenomenon results from the breakdown of the symbiotic relationship between corals and microalgae.
+It is caracterised by the loss of pigments and symbionts, causing corals to appear pale, bleached.
+Bleaching can be temporary or fatal for corals, but undoubtedly, marine heat waves pose the most significant threat to coral reefs on a global scale.

+The Global Coral-Bleaching Database (GCBD) compiles 34,846 coral bleaching records from 14,405 sites in 93 countries, from 1980–2020.
+The GCBD provides vital information on the presence or absence of coral bleaching along with site exposure, distance to land, mean turbidity, cyclone frequency, and a suite of sea-surface temperature metrics at the times of survey.

-Percentage of bleached corals predictions from environmental data
+The goal of this RAMP is to predict the percentage of bleached corals from environmental data, based on the data gathered in the GCBD.

 ## Getting started